Blog

 Refunds or return flights:

-• the airline can find a re-route option to your final destination that will allow you to get there as soon as possible;
+• The airline can find a re-route option to your final destination that allows you to get there as soon as possible;

 Right to care:

-• two telephone calls, fax, or emails free of charge.
+• 2 phone calls, fax, or emails free of charge.

 When to apply for compensation

 As with most legal procedures, there is a time limit for submitting your EU261 claim for compensation in the unfortunate event of flight disruptions.
 The expiration date for your right to reimbursement under EU law varies from country to country.
-You should note that it is not your nationality that determines the time frame, but the country where the airline is based.
-In some cases it could also be decided by what court has jurisdiction in legal cases with the participation of this specific airline.
+It's important to remember that the time frame for submitting in your compensation claim depends on the country where the airline is based.
+In cases, it could also be decided by what court has jurisdiction in legal cases with the participation of this specific airline.

-Below you can find a list of the European Union countries and the United Kingdom, grouped by limitation period:
+Below you can find a list of the European Union countries, the United Kingdom and Türkiye, grouped by the time limit for claiming flight compensation:

-• 2 years: Italy, Iceland, Netherlands, Slovakia, Slovenia, Switzerland
+• 2 years: Croatia, Italy (international flights), Malta, The Netherlands, Slovakia, Slovenia, Türkiye

-• 3 years: Austria, Croatia, Czech republic, Denmark, Estonia, Finland, Germany, Lithuania, Norway, Portugal, Romania
+• 3 years: Austria, Bulgaria, Czech Republic*, Denmark, Estonia, Finland, Germany*, Latvia, Lithuania, Norway, Portugal, Romania

 • 6 years: Cyprus, Ireland, United Kingdom

-In Germany you have until the end of the third astronomical year to exercise your right to compensation (not 3 years from the date of the flight).
+* In Germany, you have until the end of the 3rd astronomical year to exercise your right to compensation (not 3 years from the date of the flight).

 • Let our team of aviation law experts take care of all the hassle.
 We partner with a leading transportation law firm and will take legal action if necessary.